 Resources for Torah Study

-Each month's Tekiah contains three verses.
+Each month's Tekiah (below) contains verses of Torah.
 These verses are your first opportunity to participate in the Torah writing project.
 The plan is for each of us to read, learn and write these verses.
 Just like showing up for 15 minutes on Shabbat, we believe this practice of five minutes a day will be an easy way to bring Torah to your center, to your home, to read, learn and write.
 If you find the full verse too intimidating to start, there is another track.
 We want you to tackle what you can handle and what you can actually learn.
 So, there are a few words in each verse that are bolded.
 These bold words are the ikar of the verse, the most essential part.
 If the full verse is too much, devote your five minutes to the ikar in bold letters.

 Each verse is broken up into three sections titled, “Read.”
 “Learn.” and “Write.”
 Spend five minutes a day working on reading, learning, or writing the verse.
 Consider these your Torah minutes each day.